cedws/devenv/README.md

 Obviously, containers do not provide a strong security boundary, but they're strong enough for all but the most sophisticated attacks.
 I'm not important enough for an attacker to burn a container zero day on me.
 In addition, I work on a MacBook and use OrbStack which runs containers in a VM, so they're at least not running in the same address space.

-I'd like to be able to have a separate development environment per project.
-This way, if one container is compromised, source code and secrets from other projects are secured.
+Currently I'm creating a separate development environment container for each project.
+This way, if one container is compromised, source code and secrets from other projects are protected and blast radius is minimised.

+The project containers have restricted network access -- they're on an internal Docker network and can only send outbound HTTP(S) requests via a proxy container which has a domain whitelist.

-It would also be nice if I could find a way to create project-specific GitHub tokens so that the container can only read/write to a single repository.
+I'd like to find a way to create project-specific GitHub tokens so that each container can only read/write to a single repository under my own user.
 It seems that Personal Access Tokens (PATs) can only be manually created and I'm too lazy to manage a PAT for every project, but maybe there's some other way.

 I'm also experimenting with a container 'sidecar' mechanism.
 Similar to Kubernetes' sidecar concept, I'm giving each project container a sidecar in the same Docker network.
 The sidecar is also part of another Docker network intended to run a metadata API.
 The end goal is that the sidecar facilitates a cloud-like metadata API and a way for the metadata API to verify a client's pod identity.
 This pod identity could be used to gain access to secrets similar to how EKS Pod Identity works.